What are the most spectacular roads in New Zealand?

 Otaki Gorge Road is a very scenic yet challenging drive following the Otaki River, in the Kapiti Coast District of the North Island of New Zealand.
 The drive has a history of slips and road damage in heavy rain events.

-Takarau Gorge Road is a very scenic drive located in northern Wellington, New Zealand.
+Takarau Gorge is a stunning canyon located in the southern part of Te Ika-a-Māui (North Island), New Zealand.
 Sections of this road are often closed due to flooding.

-Tasman Valley Road 4X4 track is a very scenic yet challenging drive located on New Zealand's South Island.
+Tasman Valley Road 4X4 Track is a very scenic yet challenging drive located on New Zealand's South Island.

-Old Woman Range is a high mountain peak at an elevation of 1.739m (5,705ft) above the sea level, located in the Otago region of New Zealand.
-It’s one of the highest roads of the country.
+Duffers Saddle is a high mountain pass at an elevation of 1,275m (4,183ft) above sea level, located in Central Otago, New Zealand.

 The South Island, also known as Te Waipounamu, offers some of the New Zealand’s most beautiful coastal drives.
 The island hosts the purest natural landscapes you’ll ever experience.
 There are lots of places to stop, little hidden bays and places to take in the scenery.
 From wildlife to wineries, from glacial valleys to star-filled skies, nature's best flourishes against a palette of dramatic scenes.